Originally Published on March 26, 2020. Last Updated on August 9, 2023.

 Stone fire pits are among the most affordable options for DIY fire pits in your backyard.
 When ordering your material, choose palletized stone for a uniform shape and size.
 Using a piece of rebar and string, determine the intended width of your fire pit area.
 Use spray paint to make a large circle.
 Excavate the area to a depth of about six inches.
 Make a second circle inside of that area with the circumference of your actual fire pit.

 Pour premixed cement in the area in between the inner and outer circles and allow it to dry.
-Applying mortar as you go, lay the first round of fire bricks, the second and third round of fire bricks, and then carefully lay your capstones before finishing your seating area.
+Applying mortar as you go, lay the first round of fire bricks, the second and third round of fire bricks, and then carefully lay your pavers before finishing your seating area.
 Check out a step-by-step guide to guarantee your stone fire pit has a timeless appeal.

 Square Concrete Fire Pit